WDI-SEA/notes/00-config-deployment/aws-elastic-beanstalk/README.md

 # Amazon Web Services - Elastic Beanstalk

 ### Objectives
-*After this lesson, students will be able to:*
+*After this lesson, developers will be able to:*

 - Describe AWS Elastic Beanstalk
 - Build a web app and deploy to EB

 ### Preparation
-*Before this lesson, students should already be able to:*
+*Before this lesson, developers should already be able to:*

 - Build a functioning full-stack application
 - Explain what a virtual server is